UKCloud/documentation/articles/azure/azs-how-create-key-vault-portal.md

 ## Viewing the secret

-1. Once the secret has been created, select it from the **Secrets** page.
+1. Once the secret has been created, select it on the *Secrets* page.

-2. On the secret blade, select the current version.
+2. On the secret's blade, select the current version.

-3. On the current version blade, click the **Show secret value** button.
+3. On the current version's blade, click the **Show secret value** button.

 ## Feedback